-- Displays by CAT operators i.e. large transport aircraft, will normally be conducted under an exemption from the need to hold a DA, issued by the CAA GA Unit. - The requested display profile is to be submitted in advance to both the CAA GA Unit (by submitting form SRG 1328) and the assigned CAA Flight Operations Inspector (FOI) in the form of a safety case40. - 6.52 Following review of the submitted information, the CAA will decide what level of evaluation is required and agree, with the aircraft operator / pilot, a suitably qualified and experienced person (SQEP) to act as Evaluation Supervisor41. - 6.53 If the submitted information and evaluation (where required) is acceptable, the CAA GA Unit will issue a DA Exemption. - 6.54 Passengers are not to be carried during a Flying Display by CAT operators.
-However, additional flight crew or specialist maintenance personnel may be carried provided they are included in the safety case and accepted by the CAA GA Unit. - 6.55 Formation flights by large CAT aircraft will not normally be permitted but specific applications will be considered on their merits.
+- Displays by CAT operators i.e. large transport aircraft, will normally be conducted under an exemption from the need to hold a DA, issued by the CAA GA Unit. - 6.55 The requested display profile is to be submitted in advance to both the CAA GA Unit (by submitting form SRG 1328) and the assigned CAA Flight Operations Inspector (FOI) in the form of a safety case42. - 6.56 Following review of the submitted information, the CAA will decide what level of evaluation is required and agree, with the aircraft operator / pilot, a suitably qualified and experienced person (SQEP) to act as Evaluation Supervisor43. - 6.57 If the submitted information and evaluation (where required) is acceptable, the CAA GA Unit will issue a DA Exemption. - 6.58 Passengers are not to be carried during a Flying Display by CAT operators.
+However, additional flight crew or specialist maintenance personnel may be carried provided they are included in the safety case and accepted by the CAA GA Unit. - 6.59 Formation flights by large CAT aircraft will not normally be permitted but specific applications will be considered on their merits. - 6.60 AOC Emergency Service companies may be issued with Exemptions from the requirement for the Pilot in Command to hold a DA in accordance with the provisions of Article 86 of the ANO.
+Before a DA Exemption can be considered for an AOC operator, the proposed Display Routine / Role Demonstration must be approved and recommended to the CAA GA Unit by the assigned CAA Flight Ops Inspector.
+The Display Routine / Role Demonstration must be included in the AOC Emergency Services Company Operations Manual.
+Confirmation that such an Exemption is held, and that any Display Routine / Role Demonstration performed at a public event will be carried out in accordance with the procedure contained within the Company Operations Manual must be obtained from the AOC Chief Pilot.

-40 Details of the expected content of such a safety case can be found on form SRG 1328
+42 Details of the expected content of such a safety case can be found on form SRG 1328

-41 The SQEP acting as Evaluation Supervisor may be a DAE but could be any individual, with appropriate experience, acceptable to the CAA
+43 The SQEP acting as Evaluation Supervisor may be a DAE but could be any individual, with appropriate experience, acceptable to the CAA